Book Title and Author: I Know a Secret by Tess Gerritsen

 And it is Maura who sees the pattern in victim’s mutilations—the eyeballs in the girl’s hands, the man pierced with arrows are not just random acts of violence.
 They are specific attacks and the victims are staged to represent deaths of certain Catholic Saints.
 Maura’s eye for details opens the case wide open and leads Jane on a manhunt that goes back 20 years to a missing 9-year-old girl and a case of child sexual abuse that both of the murder victims were victims of.
 Is someone now killing all the children who were victims of the daycare child abuse case?
 Jane’s investigation leads to more questions, more victims, and a witness who is in hiding because she knows not only what happened 20 years ago at the daycare but who the killer is today.
 But is there more to Holly than meets the eye?

-***Thank you.
-NetGalley, Ballantine Books, and Tess Gerritsen for an ARC copy of I Know a Secret in exchange for my honest and unbiased review.**
+**Thank you, NetGalley, Ballantine Books, and Tess Gerritsen for an ARC copy.
+All opinions are my own.**